dan-nagle/h2m/README.txt

 Step 4: Call the C functions according to their translated Fortran interfaces.

 Step 5: Compile the Fortran program and link against the C file.
-Any compiler should work, but gfortran is used as an example. gfortran -o example example.f90 c_source.o
+Any reliable compiler should work, but gfortran is used as an example.
+The module file is compiled seperately here. gfortran -c module_header.f90 gfortran -o example example.f90 c_source.o

 Step 6: Enjoy your mixed-language executable.